 Like most companies and product ideas out there, Spotify was the solution to a problem.
 It is an international music streaming platform that lets you listen, access, and download millions of songs on any device.
 Its overall goal is to make its content universally accessible.

-Spotify was created with the goal of preventing people downloading music illegally.
+Spotify was created with the goal of preventing people from downloading music illegally.

 Spotify Started in 2006